daminixs/Winter-Supplement-Rules-Engine/README.md

 # Running the Application

-Optional Step: Defaults have been already set according to requirements, to modify mqtt broker config refer to [MQTT Broker Setup/Configuration](# mqtt-broker-setup/configuration) .
+Optional Step: Defaults have been already set according to requirements, to modify mqtt broker configuration refer to [MQTT Broker Setup/Configuration](# mqtt-broker-setup/configuration) .

 ### Start the Rules Engine: